wiliamsouza/doc/source/index.rst

 The MMC provides 3 plugins:

-* base: a plugin for managing users and groups in LDAP
+* base: A plugin for managing users and groups in LDAP.

-* ppolicy: a plugin for managing user password policies
+* :doc:`ppolicy </mmc/plugins/ppolicy>`: A plugin for managing user password
+  policies.

-* audit: a framework for recording all operations done in the MMC interface
+* :doc:`audit </mmc/plugins/audit>`: A framework for recording all operations
+  done in the MMC interface.

 .. note:: Other plugins are part of MDS and pulse2 projects.

+:doc:`Installation </install/index>`
+  Quick install guide.

 :doc:`Community </mmc/community>`
   How keep in touch.

 :doc:`Roadmap </mmc/roadmap>`
-  Where we are going to
+  Where we are going to.

 :doc:`FAQ </mmc/faq>`
   Frequent asked questions.

 :doc:`Configuration files </mmc/config/index>`
-  The reference documentation
+  The reference documentation.

 Mandriva directory server
 =========================